psyhredkiy/tgplus/README.md

 # tgplus

-Python scraper for [tgstat.ru](https://tgstat.ru) that automates exporting Telegram channel statistics.
+Python scraper that automates exporting Telegram channel statistics.
 The script uses Selenium to control an existing Chrome session and downloads search results as Excel files.

 ## Features
 - Connects to a running Chrome instance via the DevTools protocol
-- Searches tgstat.ru for configurable keywords
+- Searches for configurable keywords
 - Applies view range filters and date ranges
 - Exports results to Excel and renames downloads automatically
 - Saves progress and resumes incomplete runs